discipleshipTag Archive -

 But we don’t let people attend small groups…until they are members.

-This statement shocks me, and runs countercultural to what we, as a church (Grace Community Church) are trying to accomplish.
+This statement shocks me, and runs countercultural to what we, as a church are trying to accomplish.
 We never want to exclude new folks from being a part of our small groups, because we believe that the best way to get connected, grow in your faith, and become a disciple of Christ is in the context of small groups.

 If we were to exclude visitors from linking up with small groups, we would, in effect, be saying that we value church membership over discipleship.